 If we are busy with whitewater rafting operations on the Komati River, it would also be an option for you to follow our rafting vehicle to Malolotja or Maguga and park your car there.
 We would be able to drop you back at your car after the trip, which would leave you with lesser distance to travel when exiting Swaziland via Matsamo/Jeppes Reef or Ngwenya/Oshoek borders.
 This Komati trip is not however a half-day, so the earliest you will be on the road is 15h00, more likely 16h00.
 This is fine for reaching Malelane, Mbombela or Komatipoort in daylight, but do not count on there being enough time to access camps inside the Kruger Park.

 Can I be picked up at my hotel or lodge?

 Hotel or lodge pick-up’s are not inclusive in the whitewater rafting price, however we do accommodate this when and where possible.
 Generally if your hotel or lodge as en route to the river we can drop-by to pick you up, however an extra charge is levied if we have to send a non-rafting vehicle to pick you up, or if your accommodation is in the opposite direction to where we’re going.

 In short: if you have your own means of transport, please make your way to our office departure point, all gathering at one point makes the departure much easier.
 If you are without transport, then let us know and we’ll advise what the options are and what costs are applicable.

 Are there age restrictions?

-During the lower water winter season generally any age is welcome, but we’re a bit stricter in summer, especially when the river is in flood.
+During the lower water winter season generally any age from 8 years is welcome, but we’re a bit stricter in summer, especially when the river is in flood.